tuespetre/dnx-watch-iis/README.md

 # dnx-watch-iis
-How to configure the save-and-refresh development experience for ASP.NET 5 with a local IIS server on Windows 10.
+How to configure the save-and-refresh development experience for ASP.NET Core with a local IIS server on Windows 10.

+> **This guide is for RC1 only**
+>
+> Please note that this guide is written for RC1 only.
+As RC2 gets closer, or when it is released, I plan to write an updated version detailing the steps to obtain the save-and-refresh development experience using RC2.

 ## Setting up IIS for all projects